 Anyone can be a winner.
 At 7:00am everyone will line up at the start and have 1 hour to complete the 4.1667 mile loop around the golf course.
 Go as fast or as slow as you want, just be done in an hour, because... at 8:00am everyone lines up to do the next loop.
 At the top of each hour, the process repeats until there is only one person remaining.
 The race is limited to 30 hours, so if more than 1 person makes it through the first 29 hours, the winner will be determined by the person that completes the 30th and final lap in the shortest time.

 Tenacity is the name of the game.
 Someone that walks the entire time has as much of a chance of winning as someone that can run 6 minute miles.
 This is a race that's as much mental as it is physical.
 If you want it the most, you can win it.

 However, it's not all about winning.
 We want people to move out of their comfort zone.
 Never run more than a half marathon?
 Enter and commit yourself to completing at least 4 laps.
 Never more than a full marathon?
 Start off with a goal of at least 7 laps.
 This is about self-achievement....and fun!

 The race directors of 4 Fore 30 are Alysia Maschino and Scott Page.
 They also serve as co-directors of the Lake of the Ozarks' Bridge and Dam Half Marathon, held each March.
 They are runners who want to see people do things they never thought they were capable of.
-Here's a little more about what we've been up to recently.

 Where is this?